yeokm1/retro-configs/laptops/thinkpad-x13-g1/README.md

 <img src="photos/x13g1-rtl8125.jpg" width="500">

 A 2.5GBE link can actually be negotiated as shown by the driver if the cable and the other end is capable of it.
-In practice though, the pratical speed is nowhere near.
+In practice though, the actual speed is nowhere near.

 ### Apple Thunderbolt 2 1GbE with TB3-TB2 adapter (Broadcom)